 Truffles are best stored in the refrigerator in a large jar, each wrapped in a paper towel to prevent them sweating, as they lose moisture (weight) and aroma continually and are best used within 3 weeks of harvest, but will keep longer.
 If they grow a little white mould, brush it off under running cold water and dry the truffle before replacing it in the fridge.
 Store the truffles with fresh eggs (any eggs!) in the same jar and within 24 hours the yolks will be infused with the truffle aroma ready for use coddled, in omelettes, scrambled, for making sauces and dishes that can be lightly cooked.
-You can also store them with raw macadamia nuts and the nuts will take up the aroma; delicious.
-Truffles can be preserved in alcohol and make an delightful and interesting addition to vodka, gin and other spirits.
+You can also store them with chocolate or raw macadamia nuts and the fats will take up the aroma; delicious.
+Truffle can be preserved in alcohol and makes a delightful and interesting addition to vodka, gin and other spirits.

 Remember, fresh is best!